falkoschumann/activity-sampling-java/doc/Stories.md

 ### Create Timesheet

-- As a user, I want to summarize my monthly activities so that I can bill them.
+- As a user, I want to summarize my monthly hours worked on projects so that I can bill the client.
 - As a user, I want to set my weekly capacity so that I can track overtime.
 - As a user, I want holidays to be taken into account so that they do not count as capacity.